eduardolucioac/vm-to-rh/README.md

 ```
 modprobe nbd max_part=8
-qemu-nbd -c /dev/nbd0 /mnt/vdi/yourfile.vdi
+qemu-nbd -c /dev/nbd0 /mnt/vdi/your_vdi_file.vdi
 ```

-Replace "/mnt/vdi/yourfile.vdi" with the path to your VDI file on the removable disk.
-This command connects the VDI file to the "/dev/nbd0" device.
+Replace "/mnt/vdi/your_vdi_file.vdi" with the path to your VDI file on the USB data device.This command connects the VDI file to the "/dev/nbd0" device.

 ## Transpose data from the source partitions